 Rahu and Ketu are considered as two strong planets as per the principles of Vedic Astrology, although, astronomically, they do not exist.
 Since Rahu and Ketu are believed to have a strong impact on our lives, they are a crucial part of Jyotish Shastra and are denoted as mathematical points while making calculations in Vedic Astrology.
 The general explanation is that Sun represents body whereas Moon represents mind, hence, these incision points strongly affects the energies of these two parts of the bodies.

 Generally, astrology mentions that Rahu represents indulgence.
-Some of its negative effects are Mental illnesses, theft, losses, the death of family members, legal hassles etc. It also represents diseases such as leprosy, skin diseases, breathing problems, ulcers etc. Rahu is also behind the instant success or failure of a person.
+Some of its negative effects are Mental illnesses, theft, losses, the death of family members, legal hassles, etc. It also represents diseases such as leprosy, skin diseases, breathing problems, ulcers, etc. Rahu is also behind the instant success or failure of a person.
 However, if Rahu is well placed, it can bestow the native with courage and fame.
-Simultaneously, negative effects of Ketu can cause diseases related to lungs, ear problems, brain disorders, problems in the intestine etc. It represents mystic activities, wounds, sufferings, bad company, false pride etc. Ketu also stands for moksha, sudden gains, interest in philosophical pursuits, spiritual pursuits etc.
+Simultaneously, the negative effects of Ketu can cause diseases related to lungs, ear problems, brain disorders, problems in the intestine, etc. It represents mystic activities, wounds, sufferings, bad company, false pride, etc. Ketu also stands for moksha, sudden gains, interest in philosophical pursuits, spiritual pursuits, etc.